 The most efficient teams make a ton of decisions quickly, but that’s easier said than done.
 Teams that make effective decisions and solve complex problems fast don’t have a superpower; they use decision making frameworks and tools to organize and guide their decision making process.

-There are multiple different decision making models catered to the specific kind of decision your team needs to make.
+There are multiple decision-making models designed for different types of decisions.
 There’s no one-size-fits-all method when it comes to solving a problem or making a decision; the kinds of decisions your team needs to make are unique and wide-ranging, which is why there are different decision making models designed for different situations.

 So, how do you match your decision making framework to the kind of decision you need to make?